 Personal Information Sold in the Last 12 Months

-In the last twelve months we have sold the categories below of personal information for a business purpose.
+In the last twelve months we have not sold the categories below of personal information for a business purpose.
 Note that under the CCPA, a business does not "sell" personal information when a consumer uses or directs the business to intentionally disclose personal information or uses the business to intentionally interact with a third party, provided the third party does not also sell the personal information, unless that disclosure would be consistent with the provisions of this title.
 An intentional interaction occurs when the consumer intends to interact with the third party, via one or more deliberate interactions.

 Your Rights and Choices